Publications

 - Empirical ethical decision-making among those involved in co-creation practice: a Health CASCADE critical scoping review

-Comparison of Co-creation Methods in Research and in Practice: A Health CASCADE Study - Establishing a Set of Evaluation Criteria for Assessing the Effectiveness of Co-creation Methods: A Health CASCADE Study
+- Establishing a Set of Evaluation Criteria for Assessing the Effectiveness of Co-creation Methods: A Health CASCADE Study

 - Ecosystem of Digital Technologies for Co-creation (EDTC): A Health CASCADE taxonomy